LPology/Simple-Ajax-Uploader/README.md

 #### Installing the APC extension ####

 The built-in support for server progress updates requires PHP with the APC extension installed and the `apc.rfc1867` option enabled.
+To install APC:

 ```
 sudo pecl install apc